 Rather than the team pitching me their 5-year excel projections and perfectly chiseled plan, I want to hear about the last messy experiments that they’ve run and their lessons learnt.
 How do they go about designing their experiments and how do they measure data?
 Spare me the 10 minute pitch about the rosy colored long-term vision of the future.
 Show me the little facts you have and how you go about building your business on a day-to-day basis.
 What has been your focus?
 What have you learnt?
 What will be your next experiment?

-And that’s what this video is about: Pitching to investors from a Lean Startup perspective.
+And that’s what this video is about:

 Everything is an experiment.